Your Form I-20, issued by BYU, is a certificate of eligibility

 - provided initially for you to apply for an F -1 student visa or to change your status,

-- but it functions as your record of F-1 lawful status throughout your stay in the U.S. and must be valid at all times.
+- but it functions as a record of F-1 lawful status throughout your stay in the U.S. and must be valid at all times.

 - Do not let it expire if you still plan to continue your program. entending your I-20

 You should keep all of your original I-20s even after a new one has been issued to reflect updated information or transfer of schools.
-If you lose your current I-20, request a replacement. request form
+If you lose your current I-20, request a replacement.
+E-Form Application login

 - Page 1: